 A statewide organization led by young people engaging in student organizing on issue campaigns & electoral mobilization.
 They engage in nonviolent direct action, policy advocacy, and leadership development on campuses across Ohio to build independent political power.
 An affiliate of the Alliance for Youth Action.
 Fiscally sponsored by Stand Up Ohio / Ohio Organizing Collaborative.

 215PA is a new multiracial collaborative led by parents, teachers, students, union members, and other Philadelphians coming together to make meaningful change.
-215 People’s Alliance is lifting up education rights and local control of Philadelphia schools at the ballot box and in the streets during the 2016 election cycle.
+215 People’s Alliance is lifting up issues of criminal justice reform and housing justice in upcoming elections.

 Make the Road PA is the largest Latinx organization in the state, building power for justice in Latinx communities, working class communities and Communities of Color.
 MRPA has been at the forefront of the resistance against Trump since before the election and are constantly reaching and registering thousands of voters and encouraging them to get involved in the community.
 They also play a leading role in campaigns for immigration reform and the Abolish ICE movement, a fair budget for education and human services, driver’s licenses for undocumented immigrants, rights of the LGBTQ+ community, Puerto Rico Justice, and the Fight for $15.
 They have roughly 700 monthly participants in their events and member committee meetings.
 Make the Road Action builds political power by engaging thousands of Latino, immigrant, and African-American voters every year.

 This affiliate of the Center for Popular Democracy Action is a multi-issue economic justice-driven membership organization with significant field capacity in Pittsburgh, greater Allegheny County, as well as Philadelphia.
 One PA was instrumental in boosting turnout around 3 State Supreme Court vacancies which were all filled by progressives.
-They are planning to knock over 75,000 doors to mobilize around the Presidential, US Senate, and state legislative races in 2016.
+One Pennsylvania will be focusing on school board races in Allegheny County and city council races in Philadelphia in upcoming elections.

 A youth-led network of high school and college students organizing for social justice throughout the state including livable wages, climate justice, and immigrant justice.
 They are demanding action and winning candidates support to make college free and accessible for all PA students.

 A faith-based PICO affiliate expanding statewide.
 POWER played a key role in winning a living wage ordinance for city agencies and contractors, and led a statewide faith coalition that successfully changed the state’s public education funding formula to correct long-standing racial bias and inadequacies.
-They had 18,500 live GOTV conversations in 2014 and have plans to register and turn out at least 7,500 new voters in 2016.
+POWER will be focusing on municipal and county-wide races in upcoming elections.

 Philly Neighborhood Networks has been organizing people door-to-door for progressive candidates and issues for a dozen years, with leadership from of one of the most intensive and successful GOTV efforts ever, MoveOn’s 2004 “Leave No Voter Behind” Campaign.
 They’ve won advances on government ethics and the minimum wage, and are active on healthcare, city budget issues, and housing.